-Date:Monday, June 3, 2019Time:9:00 a.m., Eastern Daylight TimePlace:University Club 1 West 54th Street New York, New York 10019Purpose:1.
-For our holders of Common stock to elect the street of the

-1. For our holders of Common stock to elect two directors and for our holders of Class B common stock to elect two directors.

-- 2. To consider and vote on a non-binding advisory resolution regarding the compensation of our named executive officers. - 3.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2019 fiscal year. - 4.
-To consider any other business that is properly presented at the meeting.

-Who May Vote:You may vote if you were a record owner of our Common stock (NYSE: WSO) or our Class B common stock (NYSE: WSOB) at the close of business on April 5, 2019.
+Date: Monday, June 3, 2019 Time: 9:00 a.m., Eastern Daylight Time Place: University Club 1 West 54 th Street New York, New York 10019 Purpose: 1.
+For our holders of Common stock to elect two directors and for our holders of Class B common stock to elect two directors.
+2. To consider and vote on a non-binding advisory resolution regarding the compensation of our named executive officers.
+3. To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the 2019 fiscal year.
+4. To consider any other business that is properly presented at the meeting.
+Who May Vote: You may vote if you were a record owner of our Common stock (NYSE: WSO) or our Class B common stock (NYSE: WSOB) at the close of business on April 5, 2019.
 Proxy Voting: Whether or not you expect to be present at the meeting, please sign and date the enclosed proxy card and return it in the enclosed pre-addressed envelope as promptly as possible.
 No postage is required if mailed in the United States.
 By order of the Board of Directors,